 stepper.setSpeed(1000);

-Now in the main loop, we will read the potentiometer value from A0 pin.
-In this loop, there are two functions one is potVal, and the other is Pval.
-If the current value, i.e., potVal is higher than the previous value, i.e., Pval than it will move ten steps in the clockwise direction and if the current value is less than previous value than it will move ten steps in the counter-clockwise direction.
+Now in the main loop, we will read the potentiometer value from the A0 pin.
+In this loop, there are two functions: one is potVal, and the other is Pval.
+If the current value, i.e., potVal, is higher than the previous value, i.e., Pval, then it will move ten steps in the clockwise direction, and if the current value is less than the previous value, then it will move ten steps in the counterclockwise direction.

 stepper.step(10);